Skip to content

 4. 4

-Keep a shortlist of trusted stations and track their typical price windows on commute days.
+Keep a shortlist of trusted stations and re-learn their post-April-2026 price windows on commute days.

 Key context